We Love You, Conrad: Plot

 Stewie becomes ecstatic when he meets Lauren, and she invites him and Brian onto the set of the show to watch her.
 Against Brian's express wishes, Stewie leaks the relationship onto the Internet, resulting in a media circus and the claim that Lauren is a dumb blonde.
 Attempting to break off the relationship, Brian realizes that Lauren is a well-educated, articulate and rather accomplished woman who hides her intelligence from the public as American society derides intelligent women.
 In fact, she is one of the most intelligent women he has ever met.
-Brian invites her for dinner with the family, where Peter and Meg become interested in her accomplishments while Lois isn't fond of her lectures.
+Brian invites her for dinner with the family, where Peter and Meg become interested in her accomplishments while Lois is not fond of her lectures.
 However Brian soon becomes even more uncomfortable with the relationship when he cannot keep up with her intelligence and tries comparing himself to Lauren.

-Realizing that Brian had never gotten over the end of his relationship with Jillian, Lauren advises him to see if Jillian still has feelings for him.
+Realizing that Brian had never gotten over his breakup with Jillian, Lauren advises him to see if Jillian still has feelings for him.
 Stewie suggests Brian date another woman in front of Jillian to make her jealous, but the attempt, with Stewie posing as Brian's date, Desiree, fails, though Stewie enjoys receiving attention from various men.
 The day before Jillian's wedding, Lauren encourages Brian to let her know about his still-strong feelings for her.
-Brian uses the wedding as this opportunity, interrupting the ceremony to passionately profess his love for her.
+Brian crashes the wedding ceremony to passionately profess his love for her.
 Jillian, however, gently tells Brian that he had his chance and blew it as her soulmate, as she decided to move on and he needs to as well.
 A sad and lonely Brian watches the couple dance and passionately kiss at the reception.
 Stewie comforts him and assures him he still has Lauren, but Brian admits that he cannot talk to her as he gave her worms.